 The USFWS is requiring us to monitor hunter participation and harvest during this extended season.
 Therefore, hunters planning to participate in this Light Goose Conservation Order Season in Virginia will be required to register for the season prior to hunting.
 In addition, hunters will be required to complete a Harvest Report Form that must be returned within 2 weeks after the close of the season, to provide information on their hunting activity and snow goose harvest.

-Hunters can register online through our website or by calling our Customer Service center, Monday–Friday, 8:30 AM to 4:30 PM, excluding holidays, at 1-866-721-6911.
+Beginning December 1, hunters will be able to register online through their Go Outdoors account or by calling our Customer Service center, Monday–Friday, 8:30 AM to 4:30 PM, excluding holidays, at 1-866-721-6911.
 When registering, hunters should obtain a copy of the Harvest Report Form so they can keep track of their hunting activity and harvest.
 The Harvest Report Form must be filled out and returned within 2 weeks after the close of the season.
-Hunters can submit this harvest report several different ways; they can complete it online at our website, they can download the report form and mail it to the return address listed, or they can obtain a copy by calling the Customer Service center.
+Hunters can submit this harvest report several different ways; they can complete it online, they can download the report form and mail it to the return address listed, or they can obtain a copy by calling the Customer Service center.
 Participants must also possess a valid Virginia hunting license, a Virginia Migratory Waterfowl Conservation Stamp (unless license exempt), and a Virginia HIP Permit.